smartobjectoriented/so3/doc/source/user_guide.rst

    After editing only the kernel, rebuild and redeploy it without a full rebuild::

-      ./scripts/build.sh -k so3
+      ./scripts/build.sh -x so3
-      ./scripts/deploy.sh -k bsp-so3
+      ./scripts/deploy.sh -a bsp-so3

-   The ``deploy.sh -k`` step is required because the in-tree kernel binary is not tracked by bitbake (see :ref:`build_system`).
+   The ``deploy.sh -a`` step is required because the in-tree kernel binary is not tracked by bitbake (see :ref:`build_system`).

 Launch scripts